ivanjankovic/e-appacademy/notes.md

 revisit

 Ruby > Refrences > Additional Resources:
+  - just do all refrence section again, lectures are not long 2H each prjoject shoiuld be 5H
   - Hash and Equals
   - Swap
   - redo Memory Puzzle and Sudoku and compare your solution with given solutions, your curent implmentation was good but you need to practice and get better faster at it